andrewhayles/portfolio/content/pages/projects/project-two.md

 ![The colors are normalized by row based on the value inside the box (the highest numbers are yellow, the lowest numbers are dark blue)](/images/heatmap_normalized.png)

 Then the following is produced.
-This a correlation table.
+This is a correlation table.
 The darker the red color, the higher the positive correlation.
 The darker the blue color, the lower the negative correlation.
 As can be seen, there is a very strong positive correlation between heart rate, stress, and blood pressure.
 These are apparently very tightly linked physiological indicators.
 The colors are shown for all possible correlations in the table but the numbers are only included if they are statistically significant:

 ![These are the correlations of the variables with each other, the more red the higher positive, the more blue the lower negative](/images/heatmap_correlations.png)